Postnatal depression and perinatal mental health

-Some people find that taking medication alongside a talking treatment can help them get the most out of their therapy.
+Some people find that taking medication alongside a talking therapy can help them get the most out of their therapy.

 During my second pregnancy, I had an experience seeing blood on a public toilet seat which led onto a severe obsession with the irrational thought that I had contracted HIV.
 This irrational thought took over my life.
 It turned into what felt like a huge monster.

-- Try self-help resources.
 See our page on self-care for OCD for a list of self-help resources that you might find helpful.

 Having the support of those around you can make a big difference to how much you feel able to cope with your obsessions and compulsions.

-This information was published in July 2016.
-We will revise it in 2019.
+This information was published in April 2020.
+We will revise it in 2023.